benjeems/packetStrider/README.md

 - The -p --predict_plot option is the most intensive operation.
 Think about just running with the output to terminal, and then see if you'd like this plotted.
 - Use the -m --metaonly option.
 This only retrieves the high level metadata such as Protocol names and HASSH data.
 This can be useful to quickly determine if you are dealing with an interactive session using OpenSSH, or with a file transfer client like Cyberduck.
 - Pre filter the pcap to the ssh traffic.
 - Pre filter the pcap to the stream you want, which you may have learned by previously running with the speedy -m --metaonly option.
-You can do this in Packet Strider you can examine only stream "NSTREAM" with the "-n NSTREAM" option, or you can pre filter with wireshark etc.
+You can examine only stream "NSTREAM" with the "-n NSTREAM" option, or you can pre filter with wireshark etc.
 - There may be times when you identify something interesting in a subset of a very large packet set.
 Here you can use the zoom feature to only examine and plot the packets in the region you are interested in.
 Use -z ZOOM, --zoom ZOOM for this. eg -z 100-500
 - Most times you will be interested in understanding keystroke activity, so while not using the -k option will save processing speed, it also means you won't get this valuable insight.